 BUDDHISM II (14)

-Dakinis have been explained as “emanations of Enlightened Mind” and also as “holding to the bodhisattva commitment.”
+Dakinis have been explained as “emanations of Enlightened Mind”

 The wish for enlightenment is for all beings.